About AV Foundation

-AVAssetImageGenerator uses the default enabled video track(s) to generate images.
+AVAssetImageGenerator uses the default enabled video tracks to generate images.

 AV Foundation uses compositions to create new assets from existing pieces of media (typically, one or more video and audio tracks).
 You use a mutable composition to add and remove tracks, and adjust their temporal orderings.
 You can also set the relative volumes and ramping of audio tracks; and set the opacity, and opacity ramps, of video tracks.
 A composition is an assemblage of pieces of media held in memory.
 When you export a composition using an export session, it's collapsed to a file.

-On iOS 4.1 and later, you can also create an asset from media such as sample buffers or still images using an asset writer.
+In iOS 4.1 and later, you can also create an asset from media such as sample buffers or still images using an asset writer.

 Media Capture and Access to Camera

 Recording input from cameras and microphones is managed by a capture session.
 A capture session coordinates the flow of data from input devices to outputs such as a movie file.
 You can configure multiple inputs and outputs for a single session, even when the session is running.
 You send messages to the session to start and stop data flow.

 In addition, you can use an instance of preview layer to show the user what a camera is recording.